Does Possums Come Out During The Day

 Q: What are the signs that a daytime possum is stressed rather than simply active?

 A: Stress can manifest as unusually frantic movement, frequent vocalizations (hissing, growling), or a tendency to hide in exposed places like under decks or in open gutters.
 A stressed possum may also display a “play dead” response—lying on its side with its mouth open—when approached.
-In contrast, a healthy, active possum will move purposefully, pause to sniff, and quickly retreat to cover when it senses human presence But it adds up..
+In contrast, a healthy, active possum will move purposefully, pause to sniff, and quickly retreat to cover when it senses human presence That alone is useful..

 Practical Tips for Observers